 We’re all afraid of change because change is unpredictable.
 So many businesses today prefer to remain in their comfort zones.
 But then again, you know what they say about comfort zones; they’re all beautiful places, but nothing ever grows there.
 Online marketing is all about innovative ideas, original pitches and mastermind ads that can sell anything.
 However, for your website to have an impact, it must appeal to your customer base.
 It must draw attention and make visitors and customers go “wow” the moment they landed our site; and somehow the best way to draw people’s attention is to change something up.
 Re-designing your website can be a great start.
 It’s not as scary as it looks, especially when you’re dealing with a team of professionals.

-What is website re-design and why is it so important for marketers?
+What is website re-design and why is it important?

 Website redesign is a broad term that refers to a category of things.
 Before choosing to revamp your company’s website you need to determine whether or not it is necessary to redesign, and if a redesign can improve your business goals and profit margins.
 Common areas associated with a website “makeover” include: